microsoft/qio-samples/samples/job-shop-scheduling/README.md

 products:
 - azure-quantum
 - azure-qio
-description: "Solve a job shop scheduling problem using the Azure Quantum optimization service"
+description: "Solve a job shop scheduling problem using optimization with the Azure Quantum service"
 urlFragment: azure-quantum.job-shop-problem
 ---

-# Scheduling jobs with the Azure Quantum optimization service
+# Scheduling optimization jobs with the Azure Quantum service

 ## Introduction

-This sample provides a comprehensive walkthrough of the job shop scheduling problem, from problem definition to formulation of penalty functions and finally solving the problem using the Azure Quantum Optimization Service.
+This sample provides a comprehensive walkthrough of the job shop scheduling problem, from problem definition to formulation of penalty functions and finally solving the problem using an optimization solver in the Azure Quantum service.

 By working through this sample, you will learn: